To my family: All the thank yous that went unsaid

 They have been showing up for me since I was still in my mom’s belly.
 I’ll never truly be able to thank all of my family for all that they’ve done and continue to do, but this is my start.

-Thank you cousins Chanel and Jovan for always being willing to babysit, running countless errands and loving my son, Donovan, like your own.
-You both make him giggle from his gut.
+Thank you cousins Codi, Chanel and Jovan for always being willing to babysit, running countless errands and loving my son, Donovan, like your own.
+You all make him giggle from his gut.

 Thank you cousin Darren for giving me someone to look up to and follow behind at granny’s house.
 Thank you Mr. D for always making sure I have someone to talk to and laugh with at family functions.
 Thank you cousins Drew and Mae Mae for laughing with me, checking on me and playing my made up games, again at granny’s house.
 Thank you cousins Andrew, Darren, Michael, Rachel, Terrell and Tasha for bringing those beautiful not-so-baby babies out to celebrate with us.